SamMed05/c-cpp-notes/docs/cpp/Loops/for-loop.md

 - The **initialization** statement sets an initial value for the counter variable.
 This happens only at the beginning of the loop.
 - Before every iteration, including the first one, the **condition** of the for loop is checked and the iterations continue until the condition is evaluated to false.
 In that case, the loop terminates
-- At every iteration, after successful execution of statements inside the body of the loop, the counter is **updated** with a specified increment (or decrement).
+- At every iteration, after the successful execution of statements inside the body of the loop, the counter is **updated** with a specified increment (or decrement).

 For example, this is a **loop that iterates 10 times with a counter starting from 0 and an increment of 1 for each iteration** (the value of `i` is printed to console):